huiyilee/Predicting-Activity/C8W4_report.md

 nsv2 <- nearZeroVar(train2, saveMetrics = TRUE)
 ```

 Similar to before, relevel the classe variable.
 Then fit a multinominal model on all predictors in "train" data set.
 Generate predictions on the subsetted train data set.
-This gives accuracy of XX%.
+This gives accuracy of 71%.

 ```{r}
 library(nnet)